rhaido/blog/2015/07/06/soldering-tips-videos-guides-for-beginners.md

 ## You do not need fancy tools to make good soldering joints
 Good tools - yes, fancy - no. Do not listen anybody telling you otherwise.
-Soldering stations, temperature control, RF stations, etc - all of these things are featured and praised by the Internet, but absense of them does not really prevent you from doing good soldering work, undistinguishable from the work done with station.
+Soldering stations, temperature control, RF stations, etc - all of these things are featured and praised by the Internet, but absence of them does not really prevent you from doing good soldering work, indistinguishable from the work done with station.
 Look at these shots:

 ![cmoy1](http://www.headphoneamp.co.kr/ftp/sijosae/Gallery/CMOY/CMOY-7b.jpg)